 - Composting heat is cooled down by bringing fresh qi into the meridian, this has the effect of airing and drying out the qi and allowing it to start moving again.

-- reactive heat due to coldness is treated by bringing fresh Qi with a cold quality into the meridian, or it can be directly sedated from the system.
+- by bringing fresh Qi with a cold quality into the affected meridian, or it can be directly sedated from the system.

 As stated above the synovial fluid is created by a surplus of kidney qi, the extra qi is derived from the diet.
 The qi of the organs of digestion have to be stimulated and rebuilt with acupuncture.
-This is done by creating fresh stomach qi and bringing it to stomach organ.
 As stated earlier the small and/or large intestine can also be involved but it is usually the qi of the stomach which is weak.
+It is common for patients with osteoarthritis to have damage/weakness in the stomach from taking painkillers and nonsteroidal anti inflammatory drugs like paracetamol and ibuprofen, this exacerbates osteo arthritis so I recommend not to take them.

 Pathology will occur where the body is weakest.
 Arthritis in the knee relates to the stomach meridian, in the fingers it is the small intestine meridian, in the neck it is the gall bladder meridian, in the hip it is the spleen or gall bladder meridian, in the shoulder in is the colon meridian, and so on.
 We rebuild the Qi of the affected organ.
 This is an easy thing to do with Acupuncture.